Picture: haws. Click here to see more October berry, fruit, nut and seed photos.

 Shedding shrubs

-Buddleia is another plant which does not lose all its leaves in winter.
-It often has almost entirely green foliage in October, having shed some leaves in August and September, sometimes producing muddy yellow tints, sometimes not.
-From early in the month (or even in late September) you can also see next year's leaf shoots, which remain on the plant all winter.
+Buddleia also retains some foliage all winter.
+Having shed many of this year's leaves in August and September, sometimes producing muddy yellow tints, sometimes not, it is often almost entirely green in October.
+From early in the month (or even some time in September) you can then see next year's leaf shoots, which remain on the plant all winter.
 Just occasionally in the first week or so there are some remaining flowers.

 Privet is semi-evergreen too.
 Both the round-leaved garden variety and the narrower-leaved wild species remain mainly green in October, though may just have a few yellow or yellowy-green leaves (particularly on wild privet).
-Both then go on to shed some foliage in November and December.
+Both then go on to shed some foliage in November and December, but usually keep the remaining leaves all winter.
 Despite being fully evergreen, cherry laurel may occasionally have some yellow leaves in October too.

 Some shrubs which do lose all their leaves produce good tints while doing so.
-These include guelder rose, which can go a gorgeous maroon colour which nicely complements the red of its berries, and spindle, which can produce fine maroons, reds and oranges to set off its bright pink berries, though mottled yellow and green is its more normal tinting pattern.
+These include guelder rose, which can go a gorgeous maroon-red colour which nicely complements the red of its berries, and spindle, which can produce fine maroons, reds and golds to set off its bright pink berries, though mottled yellow and green is its more normal tinting pattern.

 Dog rose and wayfaring tree can also produce red or maroon tints, though dog rose can be nearly bare even at the start of the month.
+It may then hold on to a few green or yellow leaves to the end of the autumn and beyond.
 Snowberry leaves remain green throughout the month, the plant identified by its white globular fruits, while traveller's joy sometimes manages yellowy-green tints but equally may remain totally green.

 Bracken continues to turn brown as the month progresses, sometimes first going yellow and then gold.
+The final colour can be a rather lovely chestnut tint.
 But it is quite variable about this and in some places can be brown quite early in the month while in others there is still some green at the month's end.

 More October pages: